forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 ### Literature for Viral Load and Diagnosis
-* A recommended review for the viral load in upper respiratory tract specimens is [Lee et al](#summarized-review-lee).
+* A recommended meta analysis for the viral load in upper respiratory tract specimens is [Lee et al](#summarized-review-lee).
 * [Yang et al](#summary-yang) investigated the viral load across locations the respiratory tract.

 ### Detection Rates
 Sensitivity of Different Specimens freely estimated (if no direct data are available then the specimen is estimated from differences to known specimens.
 E.g. Nasal Swabs have about 10% lower detection rates than NPS so a rounded value of 0.9 * NPS rate is taken).
 In first week of a SARS-CoV-2 disease with severe or with mild symptoms.

-> The absolute viral loads vary according during the seasons, the variants present and there's even evidence that the precaution measures in place influence the viral load (argumentation in planned).
+> The absolute viral loads vary for example during the seasons and the variants present.
 Very high viral loads are nearly always detected while viral loads towards the detection limit of a the given test method have a certain probability to give a negative test.
 Accordingly the sensitivities are very high when the distribution of the viral is centered at high values and the sensitivity decreases when low viral loads are excepted.
-Thus the following values are mostly valid as relative values, the absolute percentages given can vary however (e.g. the detection rate by NPS samples shortly after symptom onset reach values above 90% in many situations).
+Thus the following values are mostly valid as relative values, the absolute percentages given can vary however (e.g. the detection rate by NPS samples around symptom onset often reach values above 90%).

 Severe  | Mild  | Specimen
 --|--|--